R&D at the service of health

 How did you end up at NatéoSanté?

 “After training as a chemical engineer, I spent seven years working in the UK for a start-up company.
 I developed new materials for the aeronautics and automotive industries mainly.
 This work was more akin to basic research as I did not have access to the field of application of the materials I was designing.
-That’s part of the reason I joined NatéoSanté.
+That’s part of the reason why I joined NatéoSanté.
 I wanted to contribute concretely and from A to Z to a project, to the development of a product up to its marketing.”

 “I chose Research and Development because it’s a job that goes beyond the idea stage.
 We learn from our trials and contribute to bringing new solutions to the problems encountered.”

-“I have two major activities.
-Firstly, I work on designing new air cleaning products and services to purify the air, like new air purifiers, more efficient filters or connected services.
-Secondly, I monitor our products throughout their life cycle, from their production to after-sales service, if necessary, and I am the guarantor of their quality.
-It seems logical at NatéoSanté to combine design and production, but it’s quite rare in a company for someone to wear both hats.
+“Our technical team has two major activities.
+From the one hand, we work on designing new air products and services to purify the air, like new air purifiers, more efficient filters or connected services.
+On the other hand, we monitor our products throughout their life cycle, from their production to after-sales service, if necessary, and we am the guarantors of their quality.
+It seems logical at NatéoSanté to combine design and production, but it’s quite rare in a company for one department to do both things.
 That’s what’s interesting about our role, we work together, as a team, on these different matters.”

-“I also interact a lot with the sales and marketing team, sort of like a translator.
-Either I transform the feedback from sales and customers into technical specifications or I work with the marketing team on a new feature that we have developed.
-We also work together to develop tests to validate the performance of our products at our customers’ sites.”
+“I also act as a link between the technical, sales and marketing & communication teams, like a translator.
+I either transform the feedback from sales and customers into technical specifications, or I work with the marketing team on a new functionality that we have developed in R&D. We also develop tests together to validate the performance of our products on our customers’ sites.”

 What are NatéoSanté’s challenges?